Mojib-Rsm/hack/README.md

  termux-setup-storage
  ```
  ###### Disclaimer
  This tool is developed for educational purposes.
 Here it demonstrates how camera phishing works.
 If anybody wants to gain unauthorized access to someones camera, he/she may try out this at his/her own risk.
 You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
-The author is not responsible for any misuse of Camera-Hack!
+The author is not responsible for any misuse of HACK-CAMERA!

 ##### <p align="center">```And Thanks for choosing this tool Support Us !```